ChinenyeAmuka/Fintech-Customer-loan-Profiling/README.md

 # Data cleaning

-•	Removed duplicated customer ID in Dim_customers table to ensure the records are accurate.
+- Removed duplicated customer ID in Dim_customers table to ensure the records are accurate using power quary.
-•	Checked missing values and used the mean value for age to fill the gaps where age was missing.
+- Checked missing values and used the mean value for age to fill the gaps where age was missing.
-•	Created the date table for time intelligence purposes
+- Created the date table for time intelligence purposes
-•	A decision table was equally created that had the customers profiled as “High” recognized as the most qualified to be considered for a loan.
+- A decision table was equally created that had the customers profiled as “High” recognized as the most qualified to be considered for a loan.
-•	Standardized data types in the various tables by ensuring the date table is in date format while the age columns shows whole number and the amounts are in currency format.
+- Standardized data types in the various tables by ensuring the date table is in date format while the age columns shows whole number and the amounts are in currency format.
-•	Created calculated decision table and columns for the eligible customers.
+- Created calculated decision table and columns for the eligible customers usinf DAX formula

 ### Data Source: Zion Tech Hub